alexbordens/nicar-2015-d3/README.md

 ## Resources

-Brought to you by Alex Bordens and Darla Cameron
+Brought to you by Alex Bordens and Darla Cameron.